Seasonal Employees In Retail

 Helpful Tips From SHRM: Training The Retail Leaders of Seasonal Employees

-- Handbooks: Employers commonly forget to give seasonal employees handbooks and have them sign off on them, and they forget to have them sign arbitration agreements.
+- Handbooks: Employers commonly forget to give seasonal employees handbooks and have them sign off on them.
 These oversights can come back to haunt employers.
 The employee should be given ample paid time to review the handbook, ask any questions about the handbook, and sign an acknowledgment sheet thereafter demonstrating receipt and time spent reviewing the handbook,” said Frank Wolf, an attorney with Fisher & Phillips in Chicago.

 - Time Keeping: It’s important, too, for seasonal employees to understand they must record their time.
 They need to notify their manager if they work through a break and accurately record the time worked on their time sheet so they’re not unlawfully working off the clock.
 “Although some workers may be seasonal, they will still be entitled to overtime wages in the event that they exceed 40 hours per week,” Wolf noted.